ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When the TRL is updated (see {{ssec-trl-update}}), the AS sends Observe notifications to the observers whose pertaining subset of the TRL has changed.
 Observe notifications are sent as per {{Section 4.2 of RFC7641}}.
 If supported by the AS, an observer may configure the behavior according to which the AS sends those Observe notifications.
 To this end, a possible way relies on the conditional control attribute "c.pmax" defined in {{I-D.ietf-core-conditional-attributes}}, which can be included as a "name=value" query parameter in an Observation Request.
 This ensures that no more than c.pmax seconds elapse between two consecutive notifications sent to that observer, regardless of whether the TRL has changed or not.

 Following a first exchange with the AS, an administrator or a registered device can send additional GET (Observation) requests to the TRL endpoint at any time, analogously to what is defined above.
 When doing so, the requester towards the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.
+In the latter case, the requester can additionally rely on the "Cursor" extension (see {{sec-trl-endpoint-query-parameters}} and {{sec-using-cursor-diff-query-response}}).

 ## Handling of Access Tokens and Token Hashes